timfoster/sdc-headnode/README.md

 ```

 Images may also be obtained from a local directory using the `"bits-dir"`
 source.
-This is primarily used by MG when building headnode images under
-automation, where MG assembles the build artefacts in a local directory
-structure.
+The directory layout mirrors that of the Manta hierarchy used by
+other Manta/Triton components, and eng.git's `"bits-upload.sh"` script.
 If `"bits-dir"` is used, either through `"source"` for a specific
 zone or via the `"override-all-sources"` top-level key, the `SOURCE_BITS_DIR`
 environment variable must contain the path of a MG-style bits directory.
 See
 the source and documentation for [Mountain Gorilla][mg] for more details.

-An alternate local directory layout is also supported and can be used by
-setting the `"override-all-sources"` key to the value `"mbits-dir"`.
-This
-layout matches the layout of the manta directory structure, rather than the
-one created by Mountain Gorilla.
-As above, the `SOURCE_BITS_DIR` environment
-variable points to the local directory containing these images.

-All of the above definitions will cause the download phase of the build to
+The above definitions will cause the download phase of the build to
 store a local copy of the zone dataset stream and manifest in the `cache/`
 directory, using the original filename of the image, e.g. for `manatee`: